harvard-lil/capstone/README.md

 Copy settings.example.py to settings.py and enter credentials to connect to postgres.

 Run `alembic upgrade head` to load initial tables.
+You may need to create the empty alembic/versions directory if this command chokes.

 You'll likely need to create a postgres user and a capstone databse
     $psql